-6 Ways to Use Canva to Help Your Online Course Stand Out
+6 Ways to Creativly Use Canva for Online Courses

-Canva is a fantastic and incredibly useful tool for online course creators.
-Let's take a look at a few of the ways you can put this free tool to use.
+As a course creator I have used Canva for online courses and for brading my online course website.
+It has recently become one of my go-to tools in my graphic design toolbox.
+Let’s take a look at a few of the ways you can put this free tool to use.

 The number of web-based graphic creation packages has exploded over the last two to three years and that’s great news for creators of online courses.
 These web apps offer many, many helpful resources for creating graphics and resources for e-learning and most of them are actually free to start using.

 They can also help create a more efficient workflow when developing graphical content for your courses.
-Ben and I have both used Photoshop for years to help us create images for training courses, websites, blog posts, and social media.
-We also recently started experimenting with an app for Mac called Sketch.
+I have both used Photoshop for years to help us create images for training courses, websites, blog posts, and social media.
 However, software packages like these are resource hogs when they’re running and can slow your machine to a crawl if you’re running anything else.
 Web-based graphic creators allow you to get images created faster by letting their server take care of the heavy lifting.

-About a year ago, I was introduced to an online graphic creation tool called Canva after reading about it in a roundup article evaluating several of the options in that space.
+Several years ago, I was introduced to an online graphic creation tool called Canva after reading about it in a roundup article evaluating several of the options in that space.
 And I have used it almost every day since then for one project or another.
-See the image above this article?

 You may already be familiar with Canva, however, today I wanted to share some of the ways you can use the platform to create awesome content for your online courses.